galopago/pcb-connector-to-connector-adapter/sma-u-fl/README.md

 # SMA to U.FL adapter PCB

-This board was created to convert  U.FL antennas and SMA connector like the one found on Nano VNA.
+This board was created to convert U.FL antennas to SMA connector like the one found on Nano VNA.

 ![PCB 3D picture](/sma-u-fl/assets/img/pcbadapter.jpg)